-A photo ID and Social Security Number are required to register, then you’ll be asked to verify your name and address.
+A photo ID is required to register, then you’ll be asked to verify your name and address.

 Your mini-physical and interview are conducted to ensure that giving blood is healthy for you and that your blood is as safe as possible for the recipient(s).
 All information gathered during the physical and interview is kept strictly confidential.